renkilaharsha/speech_to_text/Design_Document.md

        ------------

- In the above example we just invoked the senti_analysis function and used in the main.py with out affecting the previously defined functionalities like monetory_units  etc..
+ In the above example we just invoked the senti_analysis function and used in the main.py without effecting the previously defined functionalities like monetory_units  etc..

- So by defining the rules which are independent will allow us to add new funcionalities with out affecting the previously defined functionalities.
+ So by defining the rules which are independent will allow us to add new funcionalities without effecting the previously defined functionalities.